kchinzei/kch-rgbw-lib/docs/RGBWLED.md

 ### `alpha2Color(alpha: number[]): CSpace`

-Return the composite color as a maxture of component LEDs those brightness is in `alpha`.
+Return the composite color as a mixture of component LEDs those brightness is in `alpha`.
 It does not check the brightness is in range of [0,1].
 `alpha.length` should match the number of component LEDs, that is `RGBWLED.LED.length`.
 Otherwise it throws an exception.